 ‘Timeless living room schemes are all about creating an elegant, calming space using soft natural colors such as stone based hues and neutrals,’ she says.
 ‘Remember "neutral" does not mean bland and the use of stone colors is not about a return to beige, greige or even magnolia, it’s about adding warming, natural shades to create subtle schemes with a sense of longevity and timelessness.’

-There are all sorts of window treatments to chose from, but nothing says traditional style like classic floor to ceiling drapes.
+There are all sorts of window treatment ideas that can look great as part of your traditional living room ideas.
+However, nothing says traditional style like classic floor to ceiling drapes.
 From Edwardian chintz to designs inspired by 18th century palampores (bed covers) from India's Coromandel Coast, Warner House has a rich archive of velvets, weaves and embroideries to inject luxurious pattern and history into your living space.
 Director, Lee Clarke, explains why he loves prints from the past and why scale is important.

 'Traditional homes are often roomy, with high ceilings and large windows.
 This is why scale is important.
 Choose large scale patterns to get the proportion right and don’t be afraid to match the same pattern on the walls and the curtains,' he says.